Follow the conference on X #misogynyinschools

 This conference will enable you to:

-Support students and staff who have experienced misogynistic behaviour
+Support pupils and staff who have experienced misogyny, sexual harassment, online abuse or gender-based harm